Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

 * 5 group: 13
 * 6 group: 2016

-In the rule, in addition to the explicit Record action, which specifies that the record should be placed in the final table, the Next rule is also used by default.
+In the rule, in addition to the explicit Record action which specifies that record should be placed in final table, the Next rule is also used by default.
 It specifies that you want to go to the next line of text.
-Since there is only one line in of *sh clock* command output, processing is completed.
+Since there is only one line in *sh clock* command output, the processing is completed.

 The result of script is: